Algarve Churro: History

 This breed, according to some sources, originated from Andalusian Churro stock imported between 1870 and 1890.
-However, according to other sources, they are an autochthonous variety of the Iberian Churro, the Andalusian varieties being native to large stretches of Spain contiguous with the Portuguese breed's historical range and processing similar characteristics.
+However, according to other sources, they are an autochthonous variety of the Iberian Churro, the Andalusian varieties being native to large stretches of Spain contiguous with the Portuguese breed's historical range and possessing similar characteristics.
 They are mainly found in the district of Faro.
 Traditionally, they were raised for their lean but flavourful meat, milk for cheesemaking, and wool for mattress-filling.
 They were also commonly raised for vegetation management and to reduce produce waste.
 The population of this breed has been decreasing.
 In 1996, there were greater than 23,000 and in 2004, there were greater than 1300.
 According to the DGAV (Direção geral de allmentação e veterinária), a 2019 studbook registered purebred adults, listing 64 rams and 1626 ewes.
 In 2024 the total population had risen to an estimated 7411±– head, with a breeding stock of 3822 ewes and 63 rams in 47 flocks; its conservation status was listed as "at risk/vulnerable".

 Characteristics

 The sheep are usually white, with black markings on the feet and head; about 10% of the population has black wool.
 The fleece is mostly confined to the neck and trunk of the animal, leaving the head, lower legs, and belly exposed.
 The staples are 20–30 cm in length and are pointy and open.

 Both sexes have ridged horns, although the horns are smaller and less developed in ewes, in rams they project outward in wide spirals.

-The animals are known for their large statue, lively temperament, and general hardiness.
+The animals are known for their large stature, lively temperament, and general hardiness.
 Mature rams grow on average to 95 cm at the withers and weigh 75 kg.
 However, ewes grow to an average 85 cm at the withers, weighing 55 kg at maturity.

 Although not a variety of fat-tailed sheep, the animals have long tails which are broad at the base.